 Since 1998, The Ecology School has brought innovative ecology education programs to thousands of children throughout New England and nationwide.
-In everything we do – leading overnight and day programs on our coastal campus, teaching outreach programs at schools, running camps and publishing curriculum and field guides – we accentuate the magic, mystery and wonder of nature so that students can better understand and care for the environment.
+In everything we do – leading overnight and day programs, teaching outreach programs at schools, running camps and publishing curriculum and field guides – we accentuate the magic, mystery and wonder of nature so that students can better understand and care for the environment.

 Our curriculum at The Ecology School is based on five guiding principles that influence all that we do and teach.
 They are: